 3) What is the registration fee used for?

 The SRA has a database to track all current members.
-The registration fee helps support the maintenance and upgrades that are made to the database periodically.

 4) Where do I send my completed application and enrolment forms ?